Political views of Adolf Hitler: Contempt for democracy

-Although Hitler realized that his ascension to power required the use of the Weimar Republic's parliamentary system (founded on democratic principles), he never intended for the continuation of democratic governance once in control.
+Although Hitler realised that his ascension to power required the use of the Weimar Republic's parliamentary system (founded on democratic principles), he never intended for the continuation of democratic governance once in control.
 Contrarily, Hitler proclaimed that he would "destroy democracy with the weapons of democracy".
 The rapid transition made by the Nazis once they assumed control clearly reveals that Hitler succeeded in this regard.
 For the most part, democratic governance was never embraced by the German masses or by the elite.
 The ill-fated Weimar democracy's inability to provide economic relief to the German people during the Great Depression further enhanced its image as an ineffectual system of government amid the masses.
 Hitler offered people the prospect of a "new and better society".
 He exploited the conditions in Germany in the ultimate expression of political opportunism when he brought his dictatorial and totalitarian government to power and thereafter attempting to impose himself and his system upon the world in the process.